9 Things You Need to Know When Choosing Pallets for Your Freight

 2. Pallet Sizes & Freight Dimensions

-Why it matters: Properly sized pallets help prevent reclass fees and shipment delays.
+Why it matters: Proper sizing prevents reclass fees and shipment delays.

 Why it matters: Choosing the wrong material can increase costs or cause compliance issues.